 BIO - Jacqueline Collier

-Born in New York City, Jacqueline Collier has been a resident of Teaneck, New Jersey for over twenty-five years.
-Her interest in art started early in her childhood.
-She always enjoyed painting, and she has always had a love of nature and a desire to express the feelings that it evokes through her art.
-Jacqueline is a graduate of the Fashion Institute of Technology in New York City, where her goal was fashion-illustration.
-However, she took a different turn towards early childhood education.
-She received her baccalaureate degree from Herbert H. Lehman College, and her master's degree from the College of New Rochelle in Special Education.
-After teaching for more than thirty years, Jacqueline now devotes her time to her passion for painting with a focus on watercolor.
-She is a member of the Pascack Art Association, The Salute to Women in the Arts, The Pen and Brush Society in NYC, and is an Associate Member of the NJ Watercolor Society.
+Born in New York City, Jacqueline Collier has been a resident of Teaneck, New Jersey for over thirty-five years.
+Her interest in art started in early childhood.
+She has always enjoyed painting, and has always had a love of nature and a desire to express the feelings that nature evokes through her art.
+Jacqueline is a graduate of the Fashion Institute of Technology in New York City, where she earned an Associate Degree in Fashion-Illustration.
+However, she took a turn towards early childhood education.
+She received her Bachelor of Arts degree from Herbert H. Lehman College, and her master’s degree from in Special Education from the College of New Rochelle.
+After teaching for more than thirty years, Jacqueline now devotes her time to her passion painting with a focus on watercolor and printmaking.
+She is a member of the Pascack Art Association, Salute to Women in the Arts group, and is an associate member of the NJ Watercolor Society.

-Jacqueline has recently exhibited throughout the Bergen County and New York City areas.
-These exhibit venues include The Atrium Art Gallery in Morristown, NJ; the Veterans Park Exhibits in Westwood, NJ; The Belskie Museum in Closter, NJ; The Library Gallery in Barnardsville, NJ; the NYCCAT/UFT Artist/Teacher Exhibition at the Broom Street Gallery in NYC; The Bergen PAC in Englewood, NJ; the Pen & Brush Gallery in NYC; and the Manhattan Athletic Club in NYC.
-She was recently honored to be among the very first artist to be featured in the new Russell Aldo Murray Gallery (RAM), a Smithsonian Institute Affiliate at its inaugural exhibition in Newark, NJ.
+Jacqueline has recently exhibited throughout the Bergen County, New Jersey and New York City areas.
+These exhibit venues include The Atrium Art Gallery in Morristown, NJ; the Veterans Park Exhibits in Westward, NJ; the Veterans Park Exhibit in Hillsdale, NJ; The Belskie Museum in Closter, NJ; The Library Gallery in Barnardsville, NJ; the NYCCAT/UFT Artist/Teachers Exhibition, The Englewood Hospital, Englewood, NJ; the Pen & Brush Gallery in NYC; and the Manhattan Athletic Club in New York City.
+She was honored to be one of the very first artists to be featured in the Russell Aldo Murray (RAM) Gallery, a Smithsonian Institute Affiliate, at its inaugural exhibition in Newark, NJ.
+She has also exhibited at Novartis Pharmaceuticals in East Hanover, NJ.

 She has won several awards, honors, and acknowledgments for her artwork.